Year of Call: 2002

 “Exceedingly thorough.
 She never misses a detail and is determined to fight for the clients”.
-Chambers and Partners 2018.
+Chambers & Partners 2018.
 "Whether in a cross-examination or a negotiation, she'll be someone you know will achieve results."
-Chambers and Partners 2017.
-"Conscientious, bright, good with clients."
-Legal 500 2015
+Chambers & Partners 2017.

 Hannah has an unusual breadth of advocacy and negotiation experience for a specialist junior in her field, drawn from a busy employment and immigration tribunal practice in her early years at the bar.